Doggy Grooming – What Dogs Owner Needs to Know

 While many breeds should be bathed month-to-month, bathing your pet weekly would possibly not be harmful.
-Check with your own vet if you have questions or concerns concerning this.
+Check with your vet if you have questions or concerns concerning this.
 Be careful not to use “human” cleansers and shampoos.
-Your pleasant neighbourhood pet store offers dog shampoo, and once again your veterinarian may suggest a particular brand for your canine.
-For more information on bathing your pet, see “Caring for Your Canine in the Bath”.
+Your pleasant neighborhood pet store offers dog shampoo, and once again, your veterinarian may suggest a particular brand for your canine.
+For more information on bathing your pet, see “Caring for Your Canine in the Bath.”

 In general, your own personal dog’s coat needs to be covered according to the following guidelines:

 * Long-Haired dogs should of times be brushed every day, or leastwise every two or three days (depends on your particular dog).